Powerlearnproject/se-day1-assignment-Sir-JamesMuritu/README.md

 Explain what software engineering is and discuss its importance in the technology industry.
 - software engineering
 is a branch of computer science used for developing, testing and maintaining software.

 IMPORTANCE
-- scalability and flexibility - it ensures that the system can handle an increased load without affecting performance.
--reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance.
--security - implement protection practice like authentication, authorization and encryption to secure users information.
--efficiency - it helps to optimize developer workflow while maintaining high quality standards.
+   scalability and flexibility - it ensures that the system can handle an increased load without affecting performance. reliability- it ensures software performs as expected without bias especially for critical applications like healthcare ,finance. security - implement protection practice like authentication, authorization and encryption to secure users information. efficiency - it helps to optimize developer workflow while maintaining high quality standards.

 Identify and describe at least three key milestones in the evolution of software engineering.
 1. Mastering Complexity